celo-org/docs/blog/24-02-2023-0x-swap-dapp/build-a-fullStack-token-swap-application-on-celo-using-react-and-0x-api.md

 This will clone the starter project to your local development environment.

-Open the project in your favorable IDE, and install the dependencies with:
+Open the project in your favorable IDE, and install the dependencies with;

 ```bash
  yarn or npm install.